natgo/wt-wiki-scraper/wikitext-transpiled/ground/Eland%2090%20Mk.7.md

 '''Notes:'''

-*Wheels are 10 mm thick and a spare wheel covers the left side of the hull.
+*Wheels are 10 mm thick.
 *Storage boxes and mudguards are 5 mm thick.
 *The belly is 8 mm thick.
 *The gun barrel is 20 mm thick.